 The color of this tack is a bit unpleasant so we would need to give it a retouch to change its awful hue.
 Activate the Magnetic Lasso tool (L) and then drag a selection area around the green plastic that holds the tack.

-One comment on “Google Map Parody Photo Manipulation”
+One response to “Google Map Parody Photo Manipulation”

 Leave a Reply